microsoft/mu_feature_config/SetupDataPkg/Docs/Profiles/Overview.md

 Platforms also can provide a 2-character name and/or 1-byte ID for each profile.
 These are used to identify the profile by the selector, which could be BMC, OS, or other.

-In firmware, the name and ID are provided in the `gProfileFlavorNames` and `gProfileFlavorIds`, respectively.
-Platforms can elect to create HOBs for these meta data information and provide them to the selector.
+In firmware, the name and ID are auto generated and can be accessed through `gProfileFlavorNames` and `gProfileFlavorIds`, respectively.
+Platforms

+can elect to create HOBs for these meta data information and provide them to the selector.
 See example [here](https://github.com/microsoft/mu_oem_sample/tree/release/202302/OemPkg/OemConfigPolicyCreatorPei).

 To integrate the name and ID into the build, platforms can add the following to their build by following the statements: